lsmiranda0998/Final-Paper/README.md

-Only .py files are uploadead since the project size is big
+Only .py files are uploadead since the project size is big.